storybookjs/react-native/docs/src/pages/basics/quick-start-guide/index.md

 title: 'Quick Start Guide'
 ---

 Storybook is very easy to use.
-You can use it with any kind of React or Vue or Angular or Mithril project.
+You can use it with any kind of React or Vue or Svelte or Angular or Mithril project.
 Follow these steps to get started with Storybook.

 ```sh